Designer and arts worker Missy Saleeba was blown away when she first visited Iran.

 “How many times have you seen the news showing a cultural story in Iran, something like that?” he asks.

-Read more about a particularly eclectic item in the Dyad creative collection in Smith Journal volume 27, on-sale in Australia from June 4, and for more stories of the Iranian artists Missy and Pouria work with, visit Dyad Artisans.
+Read more about a particularly eclectic item in the Dyad creative collection in Smith Journal volume 27, on-sale in Australia from June 4.
+For more stories of the Iranian artists Missy and Pouria work with, visit Dyad Artisans.